wp-plugins/aweber-footer-slideup/readme.txt

 === Plugin Name ===
 Contributors: shabbirbhimani
-Tags: AWeber, Footer Form, SLideUp
+Tags: AWeber, Footer Form, SlideUp
 Requires at least: 2.8
-Tested up to: 3.1.3
+Tested up to: 3.3.1
 Stable tag: trunk

-Footer Slideup Form adds an AWeber Opt-In form into the footer where user's can subscribe to your List.
+Adds an Sliding Aweber Opt-In form in the footer and user's can subscribe to your List.

 == Description ==

-Footer Slideup Form is one of the best ways to ask your user to subscribe to your list without any interruption or blocking and this plugin does exactly that.
-It adds an AWeber subscribe form in the footer of your Wordpress blog. <A HREF="http://g4ef.aweber.com">AWeber</A> (Aff Link) is one of the better autoresponders in the market and it allows you to send series of email message to subscribers.
-You can read my detailed <A HREF="http://imtips.co/aweber-autoresponder-review.html" target="_blank">AWeber Review</A> on my blog.
+Footer Slideup Form is one of the best ways to ask users to subscribe to your list without any interruption or blocking and this plugin does exactly that.
+It adds an AWeber subscribe form in the footer of your Wordpress blog.
+If you aren't sure what is AWeber, you can read detailed <A HREF="http://imtips.co/aweber-autoresponder-review.html" target="_blank">AWeber Autoresponder Review</A> on my blog.

 == Installation ==